vikrave/poc/README.md

 # Sample AEM project template

-This is a project template for AEM-based applications.
+This is changed.This is a project template for AEM-based applications.
 It is intended as a best-practice set of examples as well as a potential starting point to develop your own functionality.

 ## Modules